simplex-chat/simplexmq/protocol/agent-protocol.md

 The procedure of establishing a duplex connection is explained on the example of Alice and Bob creating a bi-directional connection consisting of two unidirectional (simplex) queues, using SMP agents (A and B) to facilitate it, and two different SMP servers (which could be the same server).
 It is shown on the diagram above and has these steps:

-1. Alice requests the new connection from the SMP agent A using agent `NEW` api function.
+1. Alice requests the new connection from the SMP agent A using agent `createConnection` api function.
 2. Agent A creates an SMP queue on the server (using [SMP protocol](./simplex-messaging.md) `NEW` command) and responds to Alice with the invitation that contains queue information and the encryption keys Bob's agent B should use.
-The invitation format is described in [Connection request](#connection-request).
+The invitation format is described in [Connection link](connection-link-1-time-invitation-and-contact-address).
-3. Alice sends the [connection request](#connection-request) to Bob via any secure channel (out-of-band message) - as a link or as a QR code.
+3. Alice sends the [connection link](#connection-link-1-time-invitation-and-contact-address) to Bob via any secure channel (out-of-band message) - as a link or as a QR code.
-4. Bob uses agent `JOIN` api function with the connection request as a parameter to agent B to accept the connection.
+4. Bob uses agent `joinConnection` api function with the connection link as a parameter to agent B to accept the connection.
 5. Agent B creates Bob's SMP reply queue with SMP server `NEW` command.
-6. Agent B confirms the connection: sends an "SMP confirmation" with SMP server `SEND` command to the SMP queue specified in the connection request - SMP confirmation is an unauthenticated message with an ephemeral key that will be used to authenticate Bob's commands to the queue, as described in SMP protocol, and Bob's info (profile, public key for E2E encryption, and the connection request to this 2nd queue to Agent A - this connection request SHOULD use "simplex" URI scheme).
-This message is encrypted using key passed in the connection request (or with the derived shared secret, in which case public key for key derivation should be sent in clear text).
+6. Agent B confirms the connection: sends an "SMP confirmation" with SMP server `SEND` command to the SMP queue specified in the connection link - SMP confirmation is an unauthenticated message with an ephemeral key that will be used to authenticate Bob's commands to the queue, as described in SMP protocol, and Bob's info (profile, public key for E2E encryption, and the connection link to this 2nd queue to Agent A - this connection link SHOULD use "simplex" URI scheme).
+This message is encrypted using key passed in the connection link (or with the derived shared secret, in which case public key for key derivation should be sent in clear text).
 6. Alice confirms and continues the connection:
   - Agent A receives the SMP confirmation containing Bob's key, reply queue and info as SMP server `MSG`.
   - Agent A notifies Alice sending `CONF` notification with Bob's info.
-  - Alice accepts connection request with agent `LET` api function.
+  - Alice allows connection to continue with agent `allowConnection` api function.
   - Agent A secures the queue with SMP server `KEY` command.
   - Agent A sends SMP confirmation with ephemeral sender key, ephemeral public encryption key and profile (but without reply queue).
 7. Agent B confirms the connection: